Skip to main content

 Hormonal Balance and Dopamine Receptor Sensitivity

-The broader context of hormonal health, particularly the balance of sex steroids, plays a significant role in modulating dopamine and sensitivity.
+The broader context of hormonal health, particularly the balance of sex steroids, plays a significant role in modulating dopamine receptor expression and sensitivity.
 Peptides that influence these hormonal axes can, therefore, have an indirect yet profound impact on dopaminergic function.

 For individuals undergoing Testosterone Replacement Therapy (TRT), whether male or female, the optimization of testosterone levels can influence dopamine pathways.
 Testosterone has been shown to influence dopamine levels, synthesis, and receptor sensitivity.
 Specifically, healthy testosterone levels can affect dopamine receptor density and sensitivity, leading to improved mood, motivation, and cognitive function.